tehila7929-tech/projet_7/README.md

-# Project 7 - Full Stack App
+# TaskBoard - Full Stack App

 A full stack web application built with React + Vite (client) and Node.js + Express (server), using MySQL as the database.